pschool-in/curriculum/content/grammar/adjectivie/adjective-passages.md

 (adjective-3)

-The words that are used to describe a noun or a pronoun are called as adjectives.
+The words that are used to describe a noun or a pronoun are called adjectives.
 They give us more information about a noun or pronoun by describing it.
-They inform or tell us about how she or he looks, sounds, smells, feels or tastes.
+They inform or tell us about how she or he looks, sounds, smells, feels, or tastes.
 Names of the colors are also used as adjectives.

 For example -